They are not enough by themselves. It's important to make a difference. Just think: What makes your brand unique?

 Also, you might want to consider conducting a SWOT analysis to acquire inspiration for this section of the brand positioning statement.
 You can find the SWOT analysis templates at the end of the article.

 Ask yourself these questions for testing your statement:

 You may start creating your brand positioning strategy now that you are aware of what it is, the advantages of having one, and the basic framework for doing so.
 It can be a good way to use social listening tools for understanding your customers’ perspectives and finding your pin-points to build a strategic and competitive brand positioning.
-Pivony is one of the best social listening tools to analyze your customers’ feedback.
+Pivony is one of the best customer intelligience tools to analyze your customers’ conversations.